-Barossa Valley Brewing (Lyndoch)
+Barossa Valley Brewing (Tanunda)

 Big Shed Brewing (Royal Park)

 One of the latest showstoppers to burst on to the SA craft beer scene.
 Glam went along to the launch of Big Shed Brewing and were delighted by the upfront honest approach to beer that the BSBC guys are taking.
 Open to the public Friday and Saturday, guests can see that there is no ‘behind the scenes’ even the brewing tanks are right behind the bar.
 Big Shed has been host to many great SA events of late, showcasing the beauty of South Australian food and drink and there are plenty more on the horizon.
+Their beer titles are sure to please and provide a cheeky snigger; check them out!

 Brew Boys (Regency Park)